wazo-platform/wazo-doc/source/upgrade/15.20/jessie.rst

 Before the upgrade
 ==================

-* If you are upgrading from XiVO 13.24 or earlier, you'll need to first upgrade to Debian 7 (wheezy) before being able to upgrade to Debian 8 (jessie).
-To do so, you'll have to:

-  * Run ``xivo-upgrade`` a first time, which will upgrade your XiVO to version 15.19 (Debian 7)
-  * Reboot your system
-  * Run ``xivo-upgrade`` a second time, which will upgrade your XiVO to the latest version (Debian 8)
-  * Reboot your system

-  Consult the :ref:`wheezy` for more information on the first upgrade.

 * Make sure your have sufficient space for the upgrade.
 You might run into trouble if you have less than 2 GiB available in the file system that holds the /var and / directories.